-2. An example of a positive statement is "a higher price of coffee causes me to buy more tea."
+- 2. An example of a positive statement is "higher taxes discourage work effort."
 It is a positive statement because it is a claim that describes the world as it is.
-An example of a normative statement is "the government should restrain coffee prices."
+An example of a normative statement is "the government should reduce tax rates."
 It is a normative statement because it is a claim that prescribes how the world should be.
-Many other examples are possible.

-Parts of the government that regularly rely on advice from economists are the Department of the Treasury in designing tax policy, the Department of Labor in analyzing data on the employment situation, the Department of Justice in enforcing the nation's antitrust laws, the Congressional Budget Office in evaluating policy proposals, and the Federal Reserve in analyzing economic developments.
-Many other answers are possible.

-3. Economic advisers to the president might disagree about a question of policy because of differences in scientific judgments or differences in values.
+Many other examples are possible. - Parts of the government that regularly rely on advice from economists are the Department of the Treasury in designing tax policy, the Department of Labor in analyzing data on the employment situation, the Department of Justice in enforcing the nation's antitrust laws, the Congressional Budget Office in evaluating policy proposals, and the Federal Reserve in analyzing economic developments.
+Many other answers are possible. - 3.
+Economic advisers to the president might disagree about a question of policy because of differences in scientific judgments or differences in values.